Streicherlein/autodarts-androidapp/README.md

 - google login (browser is not secure)
 - backbutton doesnt work
 - sometimes the first startup doesnt work, but you can reload by swiping down

+programmed in android studio, open source in master branch